Some of the links on this site are affiliate links. Read our full disclaimer here.

 Investing in farmland has a number of benefits.
 To name a few, low correlation to the stock market, consistent returns, and growing demand for crops.
 While it may be a great investment, it can be difficult to invest in farmland without knowledge of how to run a farm.

-So what options exist for those that are interested in investing in farmland?
+So, what options exist for those that are interested in investing in farmland?
 There are actually a number of farmland investing platforms that help investors take advantage of this unique asset class all without ever stepping foot on a farm.

 One of those platforms in the Washington Farmland Trust.
 In this article, we take a deep dive on the company and provide a complete Washington Farmland Trust review.

 What Is Washington Farmland Trust?